 - Old world, compliance means meeting the needs of both PECR and DPA.

-- New world, compliance means meeting the needs of both ePrivacy and GDPR
+- Future world (2019?), compliance means meeting the needs of both ePrivacy and GDPR

-Think of it as you need permission for marketing (ePrivacy regulation) and a legal basis to process personal data (GDPR).
+Think of it as you need permission for marketing (PECR/ePrivacy regulation) and a legal basis to process personal data (GDPR).

 One of the best sources of email addresses for both quality and quantity is to capture marketing permission from customers during online checkout.
 Or similar processes such as setting up an account, during quote forms and requests for information.